sciabarra/AgileSites/doc/tutorial/JavaIdiom.md

 The `Picker` (see later) can take an instance of an interface `Content` to get content from it.
 A content is basically a map of string to string.

 Both the `Env` and the `Asset` are `Content` but you can also create an instance of the class `Model` on the fly.
-The api includes the static function `model` that lets you to create a content of the fly
+The api includes the static function `model` that lets you to create a content of the fly.

 ```java
 model( arg("Title", "I am the title"), arg("Text", "<p>The text</p>"))